Elie Kedourie

 Elie Kedourie CBE FBA (25 January 1926, Baghdad – 29 June 1992, Washington) was a British historian of the Middle East.
-He wrote from a liberal perspective, dissenting from many points of view taken as orthodox in the field.
+He wrote from a perspective that dissented from many points of view taken as orthodox in the field.
 From 1953 to 1990, he taught at the London School of Economics, where he became Professor of Politics.
 Kedourie was famous for his rejection of what he called the "Chatham House version" of history, which viewed the story of the modern Middle East as one of continuous victimisation at the hands of the West, and instead castigated left-wing Western intellectuals for what he regarded as a naively romantic view of Islam.

 Early life

-Kedourie was born in Baghdad; his background was Iraqi Jewish and he grew up in the Jewish quarter, attending the Alliance Française primary school and then Shamash School.
-He was educated at the London School of Economics, where he received his undergraduate degree, and at St Antony's College, Oxford, where he worked towards a DPhil.
+Kedourie was born in Baghdad, and was of Iraqi-Jewish origin.
+He grew up in the Jewish quarter of Baghdad, attending the Collège A.D.
+Sassoon (run by the Alliance Israelite Universelle), and then Shamash School.
+He was later educated at the London School of Economics, where he received his undergraduate degree, and at St Antony's College, Oxford, where he worked towards a DPhil.